TneitapSimHand/mujoco-py/README.md

 ![image](illus/mujoco.png)
 `mujoco-py` allows using MuJoCo from Python 3.
 This library has been updated to be compatible with MuJoCo version 2.0 released on 10/1/2018.

-It is used in many well-known laboratories current research, such as:
+It has been used in many well-known research projects, such as:
 - [gym](https://gym.openai.com/envs/#mujoco) RL platform created by OpenAI;
 - [ppdm](https://github.com/google-research/pddm) a In-hand manipulations algrithom created by Google Brain;
 - DeepMind's [dm_control](https://github.com/deepmind/dm_control/tree/master/dm_control/locomotion) and [rodent control](https://openreview.net/forum?id=SyxrxR4KPS);